luketych/strapi-plus/milestones.md

-# Project Milestones
+# Milestones

-## 2025-04-03 16:02
+## 2025-04-04 14:05
-- Security: Moved AWS credentials from default.js to environment variables
+- ✅ Updated logging in upload plugin extension
+  - Replaced all console.log calls with strapi.log.info
-- Configured AWS SDK to use environment-based configuration
+  - Standardized logging to use Winston configuration
-- Improved security by removing hardcoded credentials from version control
-- Added AWS_DEFAULT_REGION environment variable to ensure proper region configuration
-- Updated docker-compose.yml to pass AWS environment variables to Strapi container
+  - Improved log consistency across all message types

+## 2025-04-04 14:07
+- ✅ Implemented alternative logging approach
+  - Added command to capture all Strapi output: `npm run strapi:dev 2>&1 | tee logs/strapi-all.log`
+  - This captures both stdout and stderr to a single log file
+  - Allows real-time viewing in terminal while also saving to file